Fiat 126: Timeline of PF 126p

-The global production of the car was 4,673,655 units: 1,352,912 in Italy, 2,069 in Austria by Fiat-Steyr, and 3,318,674 in Poland.
+The car's global production was 4,673,655 units: 1,352,912 in Italy, 2,069 in Austria by Fiat-Steyr, and 3,318,674 in Poland.

 Political connotations

-The PF 126p has special meaning for Poles and its story had a connection with Polish politics during the communist period (Polish People's Republic, up to 1989).
-During the absolute rule of the PZPR, a private car was considered a luxury item, due to limited availability and low salaries.
-In 1971 there were only 556,000 passenger cars in Poland.
+The PF 126p has a special meaning for Poles, and its story is connected to Polish politics during the communist period (Polish People's Republic, up to 1989).
+During the absolute rule of the PZPR, a private car was considered a luxury item due to limited availability and low salaries.
+In 1971, there were only 556,000 passenger cars in Poland.
 In a top-down planned economy, decisions on whether a state-owned factory could produce a car were taken on political and not just economic grounds.
 The authorities themselves initially did not find the idea of private cars attractive.
-The first relatively cheap Polish car was the Syrena, but it was outdated and its production was limited.
+The first relatively cheap Polish car was the Syrena, but it needed to be updated, and its production was low.
 Limited numbers of cars were also imported from other Eastern Bloc countries.
-It was difficult to buy a Western car because the Polish złoty, like other currencies in communist states, was not convertible to Western funds and there was no free market in the country.
+It was challenging to buy a Western car because the Polish złoty, like other currencies in communist states, was not convertible to Western funds, and the country had no free market.

-Thus, the PF 126p was intended to be the first real, popular, and affordable car, to provide mobility for ordinary families.
+Thus, the PF 126p was intended to be the first real, popular, and affordable car to provide mobility for ordinary families.
 The license was bought after the rise to power of a new PZPR leader, Edward Gierek, who wanted to gain popularity by increasing consumer spending after the austerity period under Władysław Gomułka.
-Despite the fact that it was a very small city car, it was the only choice for most families, filling the role of a family car.
+Even though it was a tiny city car, it was the only choice for most families, filling the role of a family car.
 During holidays, it was common to see families of four driving PF-126s abroad with huge suitcases on a roof rack; sightings of PF-126s towing a small Niewiadów N126 caravan especially designed for the PF 126 were also occasionally reported.
 PF 126p production, however, was not sufficient and the PF 126p was on sale with a waiting list.
-Usually, families had to wait a couple of years to buy a car.
-A coupon for a car could also be given by the authorities based on merit.
+Usually, families had to wait a few years to buy a car.
+The authorities could also give a coupon to purchase a car based on merit or relationship.